Spitgranger/capstone/docs/ProblemStatementAndGoals/ProblemStatement.md

 1. What went well while writing this deliverable?

+Mitchell:
+We had great and open communication with the City during this deliverable which greatly aided us in developing the problem statement.
+Our team effectively documented the actions we took and helped eachother learn how to use the git workflow for developing our project.

 2. What pain points did you experience during this deliverable, and how did you resolve them?